Services For AI, Capability, And Education Change

 Experience & Sector Engagement

-Experience across tertiary education, workforce capability, literacy and numeracy strategy, AI integration, and applied learning system design.
+Experience across tertiary education, workforce capability, literacy and numeracy, assessment, AI adoption, micro-credentials, and applied learning-system design.

 Latest Writing